 Overall, hydroids, bryozoans, and ascidians are opportunistic, grow, and colonize space rapidly and can probably develop a faunal turf within 1-2 years.
 Mobile epifauna and infauna will probably colonize rapidly from the surrounding area.
 However, slow growing species such as some sponges and anemones will probably take many years to develop significant cover, so that a diverse community may take up to 5 -10 years to develop, depending on local conditions.
-Therefore, where resistance is 'Medium' (some mortality), resilience is likely to be 'High'.
-However, where resistance is 'Low' or 'None' and the epifaunal community is significantly affected by a pressure, then resilience is probably Medium (2-10 years).
+Therefore, where resistance is 'Medium' (some mortality), resilience is likely to be 'High' but where resistance is 'Low' or 'None' and the epifaunal community is significantly affected by a pressure, then resilience is probably Medium (2-10 years).
+However, examples of MDAC subject to periodic burial or scour are probably dominated by rapid colonizing species at low abundance so that recovery of the depaurate fauna may be rapid and resilience is likely to be 'High'.